-A mandatory disclosure pilot scheme (PD 51U) is in operation for the majority of new and existing proceedings in the Business and Property Courts.
-This was initially due to run for two years from 1 January 2019, and has now been extended to run for a further 12 months until 31 December 2021.
+A mandatory disclosure pilot scheme (PD 51U) was in operation for the majority of new and existing proceedings in the Business and Property Courts.
+This was initially due to run for two years from 1 January 2019, but was extended and on 15 July 2022 was approved on a permanent basis under PD 57AD.
 The main objectives of the disclosure reforms, which almost entirely replace the old menu-based system, are to reduce costs and streamline the process of disclosure.
 The new rules provide for a two-stage disclosure: initial disclosure and extended disclosure.
 As a general rule, each party is required to give initial disclosure by providing with their statements of case the key documents on which they have relied (expressly or otherwise), and key documents that are necessary to enable other parties to understand the claim or defence they have to meet.
 Extended disclosure is not an automatic right; a party seeking disclosure in addition, or as an alternative, to initial disclosure will need to request this from the court.
 Extended disclosure is ordered by reference to five disclosure models in relation to issues for disclosure drawn up by the parties.
-The five models range from a basic 'no search needed' disclosure through to a more onerous train of enquiry approach from Peruvian Guano.
-62 The new rules also impose express duties on parties and their lawyers, such as confirming document preservation and disclosure of known adverse documents, with sanctions for non-compliance.
+The five models range from a basic 'no search needed' disclosure through to a more onerous train of enquiry approach from Peruvian Guano.72 The new rules also impose express duties on parties and their lawyers, such as confirming document preservation and disclosure of known adverse documents, with sanctions for non-compliance.
 In the recent case of Square Global Ltd v.
-Leonard, 63 it was noted that it is fundamental that the client must not select the relevant documents for disclosure.
+Leonard, 73 it was noted that it is fundamental that the client must not select the relevant documents for disclosure.
 Further guidance on this disclosure pilot has also been provided by Sir Geoffrey Vos, then Chancellor of the High Court, in a reserved judgment given following a disclosure guidance hearing in the matter of McParland & Partners Ltd and another v.
-Whitehead.64 Vos emphasised that parties need to think constructively and cooperatively about what documents are required for fair resolution of the dispute, avoiding 'unduly granular and complex' solutions.
-He also stressed the difference between issues for disclosure from issues
+Whitehead.74 Vos emphasised that parties need to think constructively and cooperatively about what documents are required for fair resolution of the dispute, avoiding 'unduly granular and complex' solutions.
+He also stressed the difference between issues for disclosure from issues for determination at trial, and noted that it is entirely unacceptable for parties to use the pilot as 'a stick with which to beat their opponents', and such conduct can be expected to be met with immediately-payable adverse costs orders.

-60 Three Rivers (No. 6) [2004] UKHL 48.
+70 Three Rivers (No. 6) [2004] UKHL 48.

-61 Lawrence v.
+71 Lawrence v.
 Campbell (1859) 4 Drew 485 and IBM Corp v.
 Phoenix International (Computers) Ltd [1995] 1 All ER 413.

-62 Compagnie Financiere du Pacifique v.
+72 Compagnie Financiere du Pacifique v.
 Peruvian Guano Co (1882) 11 QBD 55.

-^{63 [2020]} EWHC 1008 (QB).
+^{73 [2020]} EWHC 1008 (QB).